When we talk about productivity and ADHD, most people immediately think about planners, time management, or motivation.

 • Are you in fight, flight, freeze, or fawn?

-Assess your capacity.
+Assess your bandwidth/capacity.
 What does your internal battery look like right now?

 Then check your basic physical needs.